Bry1337/curly-octo-fiesta/README.md

 ## Java Based Android Database Sample (MVVM) Pattern
+The diagrams below is the complete architecture diagram with the component that you are going to implement in this task highlighted.
+Every part will have such a diagram to help you understand where the current component fits into the overall structure of the app, and to see how the components are connected.

 ## Entity
-The diagram below is the complete architecture diagram with the component that you are going to implement in this task highlighted.
-Every task will have such a diagram to help you understand where the current component fits into the overall structure of the app, and to see how the components are connected.
+The data for this app is words, and each word is represented by an entity in the database.
 ![enter image description here](https://developer.android.com/static/codelabs/android-training-livedata-viewmodel/img/19206d185c60f245_1920.png)